simplefractal/learnathon-neural-networks/readme.md

 	* HIDDEN layer(s)
 	* OUTPUT layer

-* input layers hit the hidden layers(billions of nodes) which then gets sent to output
+* input layers hit the hidden layers(many many nodes) which then gets sent to output
-* input values are processed via hidden layers then get to output
+* input values are processed via hidden layers and their activation functions, then get go to output

 ## ARTIFICIAL NEURAL NETWORK